Peabody Mason Concerts: Passing The Torch

 In her later years, Miss Mason transferred more of the responsibilities to her friend, pianist Paul Doguereau.
 They had often discussed presenting classical music at its best as a gift to general audiences.
-Upon her death in 1948, Miss Mason left a trust for musical enterprises under Mr. Doguereau’s direction.
+Upon her death in 1948, Miss Mason left a trust for musical enterprises under Mr. Doguereau's direction.
 The Peabody Mason concerts continued to faithfully reflect the aspirations and purposes of Miss Mason.

 In 1950, the Peabody Mason concerts were re-dedicated to the ideal of presenting established artists as well as young artists in concert.
-In keeping with this aim, the concerts that followed from 1950 to 1985 featured some of the world’s most celebrated musicians.
+In keeping with this aim, the concerts that followed from 1950 to 1985 featured some of the world's most celebrated musicians.

 In April 1950, the re-dedicated Peabody Mason concerts began its first series with the Boston debut of the Juilliard String Quartet.
 During the first year, excerpts were given from Henry Purcell’s opera The Fairy Queen, conducted by Daniel Pinkham, who was in the early stages of his career, with Phyllis Curtin, a rising opera star at the time who sang the title role.
 As part of the same program, Pinkham conducted his own composition, a concertino for small orchestra and piano, composed for and dedicated to Paul Doguereau, the soloist.

 The concerts took place in Sanders Theater and in Paine Hall in Cambridge, and in Jordan Hall and at the Gardner Museum in Boston.
 Under the auspices of Peabody Mason, concerts were also given at Columbia University and Alice Tully Hall in New York City, Brown University in Providence and at the American Academy of Arts and Sciences in Brookline.

 Appearing during the years since the re-dedication of the Peabody Mason concerts were the Boston/Cambridge debut recitals of pianists Glenn Gould, Maurizio Pollini, Horacio Gutierrez, Nelson Freire, Gerhard Oppitz, Antonio Barbosa, Ronald Turini and Pascal Devoyon; baritone Dietrich Fischer-Dieskau, Gérard Souzay and Håkan Hagegård; harpsichordist Rafael Puyana; sopranos Régine Crespin and Elly Ameling; guitarist Julian Bream; the New York Pro Musica with Noah Greenberg, conductor; the Quartetto di Roma, the Quintetto Chigiano and the Trio Pasquier.
 These are only several of many distinguished debut performances.

 Returning to the Boston area to give Peabody Mason concerts were guitarist Julian Bream; flutist Jean-Pierre Rampal; violinist Joseph Fuchs; pianists Guiomar Novaes, Earl Wild, Alicia de Larrocha, Andre Watts, Maurizio Pollini, Georg Demus, Paul Badura-Skoda, Noël Lee, Andrew Rangell, Eugen Indjic and Misha Dichter; mezzo-sopranos Dame Janet Baker and Teresa Berganza; and renowned ensembles such as the Berlin Philharmonic Octet, the Hungarian String Quartet, the Virtuosi di Roma, the Stuttgart Orchestra, the Lukas Foss Improvisation Chamber Ensemble, the Emerson String Quartet and the New York Vocal Arts Ensemble.
 Among well-known Boston artists, Donna Roll performed a lieder recital and pianist Luise Vosgerchian gave a concert of chamber music with the violinist Emanuel Borok.
-These performances were but a few from a long list of illustrious artists who appeared in the Peabody Mason concerts.
+These performances were but a few from a long list of artists who appeared in the Peabody Mason concerts.